KFurudate/kaggle_MoA/README.md

   ![feature_importance_v4](https://user-images.githubusercontent.com/50528980/97064725-b5c2e780-156d-11eb-8519-d289bf6869a9.png)

-### I found that the Oversampling of the positive cases (minority) and downsampling of the negative cases (majority) resulted in sample selection bias.
+### I found that the oversampling of the positive cases (minority) and the downsampling of the negative cases (majority) resulted in sample selection bias.